leehonan/meterman-node/readme.md

 * The base value of the accumulation meter is changed.

 * The accumulation meter cycles from its maximum value (4.2 GWh) to 0 Wh.
+(Note that smart meters themselves are occasionally zeroed/cycled arbitrarily, e.g. by remote firmware upgrades.)

 The MeterNode cannot:
-* Guarantee a message for every 0Wh consumption interval, or indeed guarantee that any message will be sent/received successfully.
+* Guarantee a message element for every 0Wh consumption interval, or indeed guarantee that any message will be sent/received successfully.

 * Guarantee a rebase message will be received.
 Consuming applications should alert on large increases or reversals in time/meter values.

-* Maintain meter readings between reboots.
+* Maintain meter readings between reboots (that would necessitate constant writing to EEPROM, which degrades after ~100K writes).

 * Check itself against the meter being tracked.